minch1025/TaskDerivco/README.md

 ### Successful requirements
 1. Reels
    - Reel movement :
    📍 Use CSS marginTop
     (The shape of the slot moves down by starting at the above position with the initial value of MarginTop minus (-150px) and slowly changing MarginTop from            negative to zero(0px).)

-    JQuery "jQuery easing" Libraries
+   📍JQuery "jQuery easing" Libraries
-   📍 Use animation movement.
+    Use animation movement.

 2. pay-table
 3. balance indicator (text-box)